Early Gothic architecture: Durham Cathedral (1093-1130)

 English architects had experimented with early Gothic features.
-At Durham Cathedral, a Romanesque church, a traverse of the nave and lower aisle was made with an early variation a rib vault, a ribbed groin vault, or meeting place of two barrel vaults, with stone ribs.
-The ribbed groin vaults were installed in 1093–96 and were the first of their kind in Europe.
-As the work continued, the builders experimented with an even bolder variation, using pointed instead of rounded arches, to spread the weight outwards.
+At Durham Cathedral, a Romanesque church, not just the aisles but also the central vessel of the choir were covered with rib vaults in 1093–96, probably the first high rib vaults in Europe.
+As the work continued, the builders experimented with an even bolder variation, using pointed instead of rounded arches, to transfer the weight downwards.
 The new pointed rib vaults were installed over the south transept and nave beginning in 1130.
-The new vaults were not successful; the thin panels between the ribs were made of plastered rubble, and were too heavy and cracked, and in 1235 they had to be replaced.
+Due to their experimental nature, the first choir vaults were not successful; the thin panels between the ribs were made of plastered rubble, and were too heavy and cracked, and in 1235 they had to be replaced.
 Newer and lighter versions of the rib vault, using small pieces of cut stone in the panels, rather than plastered rubble, were developed in Normandy and the Ile-de-France.
-Pointed Rib vaults did not fully take hold in England until the second half of the 12th century.
+Pointed rib vaults did not fully take hold in England until the second half of the 12th century.